Milo1885/Tease-AI/README.md

      \Vocabulary\#SYS_MultipleEdgesStart
 	 \Vocabulary\#SYS_MultipleEdgesStop

+@ShowVar[] and #Var[] should now work correctly and can be used multiple times per line

-#DommeMoodMin and #DommeMoodMax should now output correctly
+DommeMoodMin and DommeMoodMax should now output correctly

 @RandomText() should now work correctly